 Industry whispers suggest the new space will be located within five-star Capella Sydney, creating the perfect playground for international luxury travellers and local collectors alike.

-For a city that prides itself on harbour views, G Wagens parked in Double Bay, and a growing roster of luxury flagships, Richard Mille’s Sydney debut feels less like an experiment and more like an inevitability.
+For a city that prides itself on harbour views, G Wagens and a growing roster of luxury flagships, Richard Mille’s Sydney debut feels less like an experiment and more like an inevitability.

 When the doors open later this year, it won’t just be another store launch, it will be Australia’s official entry into the highest echelon of watch culture.
 Let’s go!